hashicorp/consul/website/source/docs/guides/autopilot.html.md

 ## Server Health Checking

 An internal health check runs on the leader to track the stability of servers.
-</br>A server is considered healthy if all of the following conditions are true:
+<br>A server is considered healthy if all of the following conditions are true:

 - It has a SerfHealth status of 'Alive'
 - The time since its last contact with the current leader is below